lylakirati/automatic-differentiation/docs/milestone2.md

 As the development progresses, we expect the directory structure to change and the documentation to update accordingly.

-Considering that the whole scheme of auto-differentiating will rely heavily on mathematical computations, we will use `numpy`, `scipy`, `pandas`, and `math` modules for implementations and calculations, along with (possibly) `matplotlib` for graphical representations.
+Considering that the whole scheme of auto-differentiating will rely heavily on mathematical computations, the package requires `numpy` modules for implementations and calculations.

 ### Packaging